-Testing for GC/CT in men and women (rectal swab), will occur at Enrollment and Weeks 29 and 53.
+Testing for GC/CT in men and women (rectal swab), will occur at scheduled visits approximately every 6 months.
 At US sites, testing will be performed at the local laboratory.
 At non-US sites, samples will be stored for non-real-time, batched testing at the HPTN LC or designated laboratory.